HomeAIThe "Inverted Pyramid" of AI Content: Structuring for Snippets

 8. Test in Google Search Console

-The workflow isn’t complicated, but it requires discipline.
-The temptation to “set the stage” before delivering the answer is strong.
+The workflow isn’t complicated, but it takes discipline.
+The temptation to set the scene before delivering the answer is strong.
 Resist it.
 Answer first, stage later.

 Quick Tip: Use Google’s “People Also Ask” boxes to identify related queries worth addressing in subsections.
-Each question is a potential snippet opportunity.
+Each question is a possible snippet.

 You can’t A/B test featured snippets the way you test ad copy, but you can test variations over time.
 Publish a version, monitor for 2-4 weeks, then adjust and monitor again.